Serious Personal Injury in Georgia

 – Georgia law looks at fault, so evidence matters.

-– Most cases settle, but sometimes trial is needed.
+– Most cases settle, but sometimes a trial is required.

 – You pay your lawyer only if you win.